neondatabase-labs/pgrag/README.md

 PG_CONFIG=/path/to/pg_config cargo pgrx install --release
 ```

+The extension has been tested on Linux and macOS.
+It does not currently support Windows.

 ### Embedding and reranking extensions

 #### Background worker process

-To avoid requiring excessive memory when reranking or generating embeddings in multiple Postgres processes, these tasks are done by a multi-threaded background worker.
+To avoid requiring excessive memory when reranking or generating embeddings in multiple Postgres processes, each of these tasks is done by a multi-threaded background worker (the worker is started when Postgres starts, but the models are lazy-loaded on first use).

 For `rag_bge_small_en_v15` and `rag_jina_reranker_v1_tiny_en`, you'll therefore need to edit `postgresql.conf` to add a `shared_preload_libraries` configuration: